-If the cast gets wet you should call your orthopedic physician to determine if you need to be seen and get a new cast.
-Your child might experience redness or raw skin from sweat or water that’s gotten the cast wet.
+If the cast gets wet, you should call your orthopedic physician to determine if you need to be seen and get a new cast.
+Your child might experience redness or raw skin from sweat or water that has gotten the cast wet.

-“If a splint is placed, it is important that it does not get wet or come off,” notes Dr. Levasseur.
-“If it gets wet, you may need to go to the orthopedist’s office or come back to the emergency department for a new one.”
+“If a splint or cast is placed, it is important that it does not get wet or come off,” notes Dr. Minnock.
+“If it gets wet, you may need to see the orthopedic surgeon or come back to the emergency department for a new one.”

 While your child waits for a broken bone to heal, doctors will usually give you the okay to decorate your cast.
 Encourage friends to sign it, create drawings or add stickers.